krzysztof-gzocha/searcher/README.md

     /**
     * Only required method.
-    * If will return true, then it will be passed to some of the FilterImposer(s) */ public function shouldBeApplied()
+    * If will return true, then it will be passed to some of the QueryCriteriaBuilder(s) */ public function shouldBeApplied()
     {